DKNazar/dknazar.github.io/origami-ninja-star.md

 <h2 align="center">Wield the Elements</h2>

+Starting with a base set of combat and traversal abilities, enhance these through elemental upgrades found on each run.
+Unleash an exploding fire strike, wind shockwaves, lightning dash, and more.
+Combine these to face increasingly diverse and dangerous enemies each with their own fighting style.

 <div align="center">
   <img src="/images/ONS_Screen_ElementalUpgrades.png" width="600" /><br>
-  <em>An immersive and artistic paper world.</em><br>
+  <em>Select elemental upgrades with their own unique mechanics.</em><br>
 </div>

-Starting with a base set of combat and traversal abilities, enhance these through elemental upgrades found on each run.
-Unleash an exploding fire strike, wind shockwaves, lightning dash, and more.
-Combine these to face increasingly diverse and dangerous enemies each with their own fighting style.

 <br>